Skip to main content

 </footer>

-Right now, it will say 2025.
-However, on an SSG site, it will not update to 2026 on the New Years.
-It ran the new Date(); at build time and substituted it in the HTML.
-If I want it to update to 2026, I have to rebuild the site.
+Right now, it says 2025.
+However, on an SSG site, it will not update to 2026 on New Year’s.
+The new Date() ran at build time and got baked into the HTML.
+If I want it to say 2026, I have to rebuild the site.

 ---